Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

     latte_page = true;
 ````

 it moves to DrawPage.
-This allows players to draw on the transparent backgorund with the previous page, the exact page that is intended for the latte art.
+This allows players to draw on the transparent backgorund with the previous page shown underneath, the exact page that is intended for the latte art.

 [Adjusting Brush Stroke]